 - Bachelor of Arts in Child Advocacy and Policy

 - Post-Baccalaureate Certificate in Child Advocacy and Policy offered ONLINE)

 - Master of Arts in Child Advocacy and Policy

 - Master of Arts in Child Advocacy and Policy Online

 - Master of Arts in Child Advocacy and Policy with a Concentration in Public Child Welfare

 These programs have been designed to provide students with a multidisciplinary understanding of the role of the child advocate as seen through the disciplines of law, psychology, and social work among others.
 This unique perspective encompassing these areas of learning equips graduates with training that will enhance their skills in a variety of career opportunities.

-The Division of Child Protection and Permanency (DCPP) formerly known as Division of Youth and Family Services (DYFS) has generously supported the Post-BA Certificate in Child Advocacy since its inception in 1999.
+The Division of Child Protection and Permanency (DCPP) has generously supported the Post-BA Certificate in Child Advocacy since its inception in 1999.
 Many of these students continue their education in the Center’s Master of Arts in Child Advocacy program which also has an optional Concentration in Public Child Welfare for those who prefer to continue their work in the child welfare system.
 DCPP also fund the Post BA Certificate in Adolescent Advocacy which provides graduate education focusing on the unique needs of adolescents.
-Each year, the McCormick Center sponsors an annual conference on abuse and neglect which draws hundreds of professionals to the Montclair State University campus.
-We recently partnered with DCPP to develop the Post BA Certificate in Adolescent Advocacy.
-This graduate certificate will be offered to DCPP staff initially and to all students soon.
+Each year, the McCormick Center sponsors an annual conference on child advocacy which draws hundreds of professionals to the Montclair State University campus.
+DCPP is a co sponsor to this conference.